| East L.A.

 very cool being down there and imagining what it was like

-when The Beatles and others played there in the early 60s.
+when the Beatles and others played there in the early '60s.

-On the wall behind the stage are the names of bands who played
+On the wall behind the stage are the names of bands who

-left, The Undertakers.
+Flamingoes, and the Undertakers.
 It brought home what I had experienced

 on my trip to Liverpool.
 I would also like to say that

-above, my observation is that these musicians love rock &
+having seen many bands perform at the two events, my observation is that these musicians love rock &

 roll and play it primarily for that reason.
 I found